-Initially he wanted to go into production.
-“My mum got me a little Yamaha keyboard from a flea market,” he recalls.
+Initially, he wanted to explore production.
+“My mom got me a little Yamaha keyboard from a flea market,” he recalls.
 “That started me off on working on riddim (rhythm) tracks, and then it built up to me writing more and more songs.”
-He remembers that his talents developed across many years, since he was dividing his time among school, athletics, and music.
+He remembers that his talents developed over several years, having to divide his time between school, athletics, and his new-found passion, music.

-By the time he was in his twenties all the swimmers he’d been training and competing with had left Jamaica to attend college on scholarships.
+By the time Sean Paul was in his twenties, all the swimmers he had been training and competing with, would have sought out other opportunities, with many stepping outside of Jamaica to attend college on scholarships.

-His 2006 album The Trinity notched Sean another solo No. 1 hit, with Temperature, a scorching party-starter driven by hammering percussion.
-Proving that Dutty Rock wasn’t some outlier, The Trinity went platinum, cementing his status as a hitmaker that continues to this day.
+Through his 2006 album, The Trinity Sean Paul was able to secure another solo No. 1 hit, with “Temperature”, the eleventh track on the list.
+The song remains a scorching party starter driven by hammering percussion.
+Proving that Dutty Rock was not an outlier, The Trinity also went platinum, cementing his status as a hitmaker for which he is still recognized to date.

 In the last 20-plus years of music-making, Sean Paul has earned several Grammy and Billboard Music Award nominations.
 He is the recipient of an MTV Europe Music Award (2003), the ASCAP Rhythm and Soul Music Awards for ‘Top Reggae Artiste of the Year’ (2005), and an American Music Award (2006), of which he is the only Jamaican artiste to have won in the category for ‘Favourite Pop/Rock Male Artist’.